 Amex’s Fine Hotel & Resorts is a programme that also offers additional value.
 Along with providing extra perks when you book a hotel room through the programme — such as complimentary breakfast for two, late checkout, free Wi-Fi, room upgrades when available and a benefit specific to each hotel, such as a US$100 on-property credit — you can also sometimes find offers for free nights when staying three or four nights at a property.
 If you travel a lot, the benefits to be had from the Amex FHR programme alone — especially free breakfast for two people — can offset the annual fee on its own.

 The Amex Business Platinum provides comprehensive travel insurance with no excess payable.

-Although not publicly listed, American Express has advised TPG UK that there are also not one, not two, but five elite hotel statuses provided to the primary and up to two Platinum supplementary cardholders in the following programs:
+There are also not one, not two, but four elite hotel statuses provided to the primary and up to two Platinum supplementary cardholders in the following programmes: